World’s best hikes

 If you’re interested in tackling what is one of the most stunning outdoor experiences in the world, we recommend you seek a licensed tour operator who will secure your permit and ensure you climb the trail safely.

 It’s easy to be swept away by the fascinating beauty of the Inca Trail and Machu Picchu, however like other hikes on this list, it isn’t an activity to be taken lightly.
 In addition to being incredibly physically demanding, the Inca Trail presents somewhat hidden dangers.
+Slips, trips and falls are the most common cause of injury on the trail, as well as the altitude, so ensure you are prepared.

 Always follow the instructions of guides, stay within any marked boundaries and enjoy the scenery from within the allowed areas.